 When purchasing a copper mug, there are three basic options - 100% copper, tin-lined, and copper plated.

-Lined copper mugs, (usually with zinc, nickel or tin) can be a great choice.
+Lined copper mugs (usually with zinc, stainless-steel or tin) can be a great choice.
 The double lining improves their durability, and can give them a great look.
 Unlike pure copper, lined copper mugs also offer additional health benefits by avoiding reactions between acids in your drink and pure copper.

 Both lined and unlined copper mugs must be washed by hand and both will develop a patina over time.
 Lined mugs might take slightly less time to polish, because you only need worry about the outside.
 However, now that you know how to clean tarnished copper mugs, it's nothing you can't handle.

 Essential Tips To Care For Your Copper Mugs

 Copper mugs are stylish and good for your health.
 They keep your cold drinks chilled, and your hot drinks steaming.
 Copper mugs have been used for thousands of years for water purification and health benefits, and have made a triumphant rise in popularity since the invention of the Moscow Mule in the 1940's.